Glukoza

+Gluk'oza was also the name of the pop group whose lead singer was Natalya Ionova in 2002–2006, and Maxim Fadeev's pen name (in 2001–2003).

+Her famous songs include Невеста (the bride) and Снег идет (snow is falling).

 Biography

-Ionova was born in Syzran, Kuybyshevskaya Oblast, Russian SFSR, Soviet Union.
+Ionova was born in Moscow, Soviet Union.
+Some sources call her birthplace Syzran, Kuibyshev Oblast, Russian SFSR but according to Ionova herself and her PR-manager, this is a myth that was part of the PR-company.

 As a child, her hobbies included ballet and chess.
-She also did some acting and was in the films Triumph and War of the Princesses, as well as a few episodes of Yeralash.
+She also did some acting and was in the films Triumph and Princess's War, as well as a few episodes of Yeralash.
 Currently she has a passion for aviation, her two Dobermans, and her yellow Mini Cooper, which she enjoys driving.
-She describes her favorite musical artists as Madonna, Moby, Mumiy Troll and Agatha Kristi.
+She describes her favorite musical artists as Madonna, Moby, Mumiy Troll and Agatha Christie.

 Music career

 In December 2005 she recorded and released an English version of her popular song "Schweine" that never took off with the public.
-In late June 2006 Glukoza married Alexander Chistyakov, manager of the power supply systems of Russia.

 After her pregnancy leave, she released another single called "Dengi" (Money).
 During the festival, "New Wave" she sang a duet with Maxim Fadeev "Sicily".
 In May 2010 she released new single "Vot Takaya Lubov'", video.

 In 2011, Glukoza competed on the Russian version of the television show Fort Boyard.

 Personal life

-She married Aleksandr Chistyakov (born 23 January 1973) on 17 June 2006.
-The couple has two daughters: Lidia Chistyakova (born 10 May 2007) and Vera Chistyakova (born 8 September 2011).
+In 17 June 2006 she married Aleksandr Chistyakov (born 23 January 1973), manager of the power supply systems of Russia.
+The couple has two daughters: Lidiya Chistyakova (born 10 May 2007) and Vera Chistyakova (born 8 September 2011).
 Both girls were born in Spain.
+Also Natalya has stepson Aleksandr Chistyakov.
 She currently lives in Moscow, Russia with her family.
+Lidiya Chistyakova is singer, known by her stage names Lidus (in 2019–2021) and Ray! (from 2021).

 In August 2020 Glukoza was banned from entering Ukraine for three years because of a violation Ukrainian law "by visiting the Crimean peninsula occupied by her country,".
 Crimea is currently under dispute by Russia and Ukraine.